wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/review-networking-requirements.md

 To prepare to deploy Teams, you should review your network requirements.
-Make sure that you have the required bandwidth, access to all required IP addresses, the correct ports opened, and that you’re meeting the performance requirements for real-time media.
+Make sure that you have the required bandwidth, access to all required IP addresses, the correct ports opened, and that you're meeting the performance requirements for real-time media.

 Teams combines three types of network traffic: